-For more information, see Capitalizing Costs of Property on page F-3 and Pub.
+For details, see Capitalizing Costs of Property on page F-3 and Pub.
 225.

 If you have a loss, the amount of loss you can deduct this year may be limited.
 Go on to line 37 before entering your loss on line 36.
-If you answered "No" to Question E on Schedule F, also see the Instructions for Form 8582.
-Enter the net profit or deduct-ible loss here and on Form 1040, line 18, and Schedule SE, line 1.
+If you checked the "No" box on line E on Schedule F, also see the Instructions for Form 8582.
+Enter the net profit or deductible loss here and on Form 1040, line 18, and Schedule SE, line 1.
 Estates and trusts should enter the net profit or deductible loss here and on Form 1041, line 6.
 Partnerships should stop here and enter the profit or loss on this line and on Form 1065, line 5 (or Form 1065-B, line 7).

 If you have a net profit on line 36, this amount is earned income and may qualify you for the earned income credit if you meet certain conditions.
-See the Instructions for Form 1040, lines 59a and 59b, on page 38 for more details.
+See the instructions for Form 1040, lines 61a and 61b, for details.

 At-Risk Rules.
 Generally, if you have (a) a loss from a farming activity and (b) amounts in the activity for which you are not at risk, you will have to complete Form 6198 to figure your allowable loss.

-The at-risk rules generally limit the amount of loss (including loss on the disposition of assets) you can claim to the amount you could actually lose in the activity.
+The atrisk rules generally limit the amount of loss (including loss on the disposition of assets) you can claim to the amount you could actually lose in the activity.

-Check box 37b if you have amounts for which you are not at risk in this activity, such as the following:
+Check box 37b if you have amounts for which you are not at risk in this activity, such as the following.

-• Nonrecourse loans used to finance the activity, to acquire property used in the activity, or to acquire the activity that are not secured by your own property (other than property used in the activity).
-However, there is an exception for certain nonrecourse financing borrowed by you in connection with holding real property.

-• Cash, property, or borrowed amounts used in the activity (or contributed to the activity, or used to acquire the activity) that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability).

-• Amounts borrowed for use in the activity from a person who has an interest in the activity, other than as a creditor, or who is related under Internal Revenue Code section 465(b)(3) to a person (other than you) having such an interest.
+- Nonrecourse loans used to finance the activity, to acquire property used in the activity, or to acquire the activity that are not secured by your own property (other than property used in the activity).
+However, there is an exception for certain nonrecourse financing borrowed by you in connection with holding real property. - Cash, property, or borrowed amounts used in the activity (or contributed to the activity, or used to acquire the activity) that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability). - Amounts borrowed for use in the activity from a person who has an interest in the activity, other than as a creditor, or who is related under Internal Revenue Code section 465(b)(3) to a person (other than you) having such an interest.

 If all amounts are at risk in this business, check box 37a and enter your loss on line 36.
-But if you answered "No" to Question E, you may need to complete Form 8582 to figure your allowable loss to enter on line 36.
-See the Instructions for Form 8582 for more details.
+But if you checked the "No" box on line E, you may need to complete Form 8582 to figure your allowable loss to enter on line 36.

-If you checked box 37b, get Form 6198 to determine the amount of your deductible loss and enter that amount on line 36.
-But if you answered "No" to Question E, your loss may be further limited.
 See the Instructions for Form 8582.

+If you checked box 37b, see Form 6198 to determine the amount of your deductible loss and enter that amount on line 36.
+But if you checked the "No" box on line E, your loss may be further limited.
+See the Instructions for Form 8582.
 If your at-risk amount is zero or less, enter zero on line 36.
 Be sure to attach Form 6198 to your return.
-If you checked box 37b and you fail to attach Form 6198, the processing of your tax return may be delayed.
+If you checked box 37b and you do not attach Form 6198, the processing of your tax return may be delayed.

-Any loss from this activity not allowed for 1999 because of the at-risk rules is treated as a deduction allocable to the activity in 2000.
+Any loss from this activity not allowed for 2001 because of the at-risk rules is treated as a deduction allocable to the activity in 2002.

-For more details, see Pub.
-925. Also, see the Instructions for Form 6198.
+For details, see Pub.
+925 and the Instructions for Form 6198.